 According to Chris LaFrancis, Engineering Software Technician at Lindsay Manufacturing, “With product development efforts spanning three sites-Nebraska, La Chapelle d’Aligne, France, and Sao Paulo, Brazil-it was essential that all engineers and designers adhere to the same processes and be on the same system.”

 Accurate, rapid communication was made even more important by management procedures that required acknowledgement from the Nebraska office before the European and South American offices were able to change documents.
-Using email for collaboration and to exchange files had proven to be an inefficient way to track versions and manage documents.
+Using email for collaboration and to exchange documents had proven to be an inefficient way to track versions and manage documents.
 Lindsay’s challenge was to find a software program offering the Internet capabilities and document control necessary to manage design changes and approvals among remote offices.

 Taking Productivity to the Next Level